Authors: Peter Spicer – Chief Technology Officer & Scott Matthews – Chief Data Scientist

 Modern platforms, specifically in cloud technology also deliver cost benefits, adding scalability, and presenting the tipping point for organizations to now take action (or suffer the risk of being left behind).
 It is possible to practically and with low risk, build a roadmap to increase data access and interoperability at scale and speed.
 RoZetta Technology has a range of solutions developed for clients who seek a practical and effective next step:

-- RZT’s DataHex is a 4th gen cloud-based data management platform able to ingest and manage a range of data types.
-It fuses proprietary data handling algorithms and management automation with leading edge applications, to ensure optimized performance in a scalable, cost-effective operation.
+- RZT’s DataHex is a 4th gen cloud-based data management SaaS platform able to ingest and manage a range of data types.
+It fuses proprietary data handling algorithms and management automation with leading-edge applications, to ensure optimized performance in a scalable, cost-effective operation.

 - Fuel data interoperability by linking identifiers across data sets and enable symbology mapping over the historical tick data set back to 2003.
 Extensive Reference data and concordance: 52+ million instruments; 12m+ principal updates annually, across 250 exchanges; 9 asset classes and all major identifiers: ISIN; CUSIP; SEDOL; FIGI and more.